kingcons/clones/JOURNAL.md

 but the `*FRAMEBUFFER*` contents aren't really changing. *Sigh*.

 A couple of fixes later and ... well, _something_ is rendering.
 It's a start.

+### Why do this?
+(06/04)

+There's something really funny about clones.
+For one, there are many better emulators out there.
+FCEUX notably has both better debugging tools than clones will likely _ever_ have and is much more accurate and performant than clones even aspires to be.
+But the funnier thing to me is thinking about the market.
+Ideally, I'm trying to write an emulator that makes the _inner workings_ of games accessible to the people that love them.
+Not for the purposes of speedruns so much as to make them easy to remix or use as a pedagogical tool for computing.

+Now there are two demographics that immediately brings to mind:

+1) People that grew up with the NES.
+2) Kids today learning about how computers and games work.

+The folks in group 1 are mostly in their mid-30s to early-40s.
+If they wanted to get into computers (or game programming specifically) they either already have or moved on to other things.
+For many, the things they moved on to are careers and families.
+And the ones who _did_ get into game development will be put off by Lisp, ironically.
+They already learned C, C++, or C#/Java/Lua to pursue their interest.

+The folks in group 2 have no special attachment to the NES or its games.
+They already have 3DS titles or iPad games that they grew up with.
+And the learning tools available to them to see how computers work are, relative to my childhood anyway, abundant.
+PICO-8 is a better product in that scenario and the more explicit aim of getting folks into game development is a valuable one.

+And yet, I still want to do this for me.
+At least to get emulation (audio + video) working to the point that I can play all the way through Mega Man 2.
+I know **deeply** that this goal is arbitrary.
+The end product may be pointless.
+And yet here I am anyway.
+I guess some things just can't be explained.

+Well... the closest thing to a fast, accurate, cross-platform emulator whose _codebase_ supports learning and whose _debugging tools_ facilitate explaration is probably Mesen.
+But it doesn't actually run on Mac OS at all currently because it's heavily based on C# and WinForms isn't up to date in Mono and apparently the latest Xcode/llvm/clang don't support `std::filesystem` well enough and jesus christ this is _exactly_ the reason I have any interest in a simple, static model of computing like the NES in the first place. :-/

+And now Apple has announced that they're deprecating OpenGL.
+It's a "legacy technology", apparently.
+Maybe I love Common Lisp because it's an ecosystem that moves slowly and cares about its own history a little.
+Of course, clones is binding to SDL and C libraries so that won't save us.